dazinator/dazinator.github.io/source/_posts/2015-11-04-automating-android-unit-test-apps-xamarin-like-a-pro.md

 title: Automating Android Unit Test Apps (Xamarin) Like A Pro
 ---

 ## First Off..
 This article is for those of you out there who use Xamarin to write Android applications.
 Moreoever, it's for those of you who also like to run automated tests.
 Even more specifically, it's for those of you who want to run your automated tests actually on an Android device..

-I spent a couple of days figuring out how to get my Xamarin "Unit Tests" to run on an actual Android device, automatically, during a CI build (Team City) with the test results reported back into Team City.
+I spent a couple of days figuring out how to get my Xamarin "Unit Tests" to autoamically run on an Android device during a CI build (Team City) with the test results reported nicely.

 Here is the process I wanted: